ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 As we're not able to achieve a successful response from this problematic request from GPT-3.5, would ChatGPT 4 fair any better?

-Lets try by setting the `OPENAI_MODEL` Environment Variable to **gpt-4** in our shell:
+Lets try by setting the `OPENAI_MODEL` Environment Variable to **gpt-4** in your shell:

 :::sh
 set OPENAI_MODEL=gpt-4
 :::

-Then retry the request:
+Then retry the same request:

 :::{.shadow .rounded-sm}
 [![](/img/posts/building-typechat-coffeeshop-modelling/typechat-success-vanilla-latte-macchiato.png)](/img/posts/building-typechat-coffeeshop-modelling/typechat-success-vanilla-latte-macchiato.png)
 :::

-No sweat!
-GPT-4 didn't need the retry and gets it right in one-shot on the first try.
+Success!
+GPT-4 didn't even need the retry and gets it right in one-shot on its first try.

 So the easiest way to improve the success rate of your TypeChat GPT solutions is to switch to GPT-4, or for a more cost effective approach you can start with GPT-3.5 than retry failed requests with GPT-4.